14 Nissan • Jerusalem

 James’ hands dropped to his lap and he shook his head.
 “They’re in the city.”

 My chest tightened.
 “Aren’t they going to claim the body?”
 He shrugged.
 My mouth fell open as I looked back at Jesus’ cross.
-If it wasn’t claimed by a male relative, then it would decompose on the cross.
+If He wasn’t claimed by a male relative, then it would decompose on the cross.
 I shook my head and rose to my feet, pulling out my money pouch with shaking fingers.
 “I’m going to Pilate to get special permission.”
 I handed my purse to James.
 “Do me a favor?
 Go to the lower market and purchase a linen sheet to cover Him.
 And send to my house to get a stretcher, some basins and towels… Oh, and send word to Nicodemus at his home.”

 + + + + +

 “So what was Pilate’s reaction when he heard the centurion’s report?”
 Nicodemus asked as we washed Jesus’ body.
 After claiming it, we carried it to my tomb, which now gaped behind me.
 Beside it was the massive stone that we would roll over the opening after the internment.
 Around the bend in the path, some of the women who had followed Him from Galilee waited for us to finish.
-As soon as we covered Him up, they would come to say goodbye.
+As soon as we covered Him, they would come to say goodbye.

 “He was shocked.
 I doubt anyone has ever died from that kind of crucifixion so quickly.”
 I leaned back and dropped the linen cloth I was using in the basin of bloody water.